nanofaroque/nerd-read/aws_solution_architect_prep/notes/s3/README.md

 * You transfer gigabytes to terabytes of data on a regular basis across continents.
 * You are unable to utilize all of your available bandwidth over the Internet when uploading to Amazon S3.

+### Replication
+* To support replication, versioning on the both bucket has to be enabled